How does a company survive a pandemic? This is what Crobox did.

 We are also proud of our team members, who have continued to lend their voices and expertise at various conferences in 2020.

 Our Behavioral Psychologist discussed digital transformation in finance for Rydoo.
-From a psychological perspective, Patrick gave tips on how best to help employees undergo this kind of transformation.

 Moreover, our Head of Growth, Janelle, talked at inOrbit, a digital marketing conference with a focus on eCommerce.